Artaud/fitbit-logger/README.md

 If true, each log sent via fitlogger.send() will also be logged using console.log() on the device.
 ##### `options.automaticInterval` **number**
 Optional
-If set to any number larger than 0, sending logs to companion via file-transfer will happen automatically, with an interval of your choice.
+If set to any number larger than 0, sending logs to companion via file-transfer will happen automatically, with an interval of your choice (in ms).

-If unset, call fitlogger.sendLogFileToCompanion() to send the logfile manually at any moment.
+If unset, call fitlogger.sendLogFileToCompanion() to send the logfile manually at your convenience.

 #### `fitlogger.sendLogFileToCompanion()`
 Trigger sending logfile from device to companion